In the Mood for Love

 In the Mood for Love (花樣年華 (Flower-like Years, the prime of one's youth, 花样年华)) is a 2000 romantic drama film written, directed, and produced by Wong Kar-wai.
-A co-production between Hong Kong and France, the film follows a man (Tony Leung) and a woman (Maggie Cheung) in 1962 who discover that their spouses are having an affair.
+An international co-production between Hong Kong and France, the film follows a man (Tony Leung) and a woman (Maggie Cheung) in 1962 who discover that their spouses are having an affair.
 As they spend time together, they gradually develop feelings for one another.
-It is the second installment in an informal trilogy, preceded by Days of Being Wild and followed by 2046.
+It is the second installment in an informal trilogy, preceded by Days of Being Wild (1990) and followed by 2046 (2004).

 The film premiered in the official competition at the 53rd Cannes Film Festival, where it received acclaim.
 Leung won the Best Actor award, becoming the first Hong Kong actor to receive the honour.
-In the Mood for Love was selected as Hong Kong's submission for Best Foreign Language Film at the 73rd Academy Awards, though it was not nominated.
+In the Mood for Love was selected as Hong Kong's submission for Best International Feature Film at the 73rd Academy Awards, though it was not nominated.
 It is often listed as one of the greatest films of all time and one of the major works of Asian cinema.